jimathy/jim-mining/README.md

 # jim-mining
-FiveM Custom mining script by me from scratch
+FiveM Custom QBCORE mining script by me from scratch

-After deving for a month on a server of messed up and mismatched scripts...I've learn't to do things in a tidy and dynamic way that most don't.
+After deving for a month on a server of messed up and mismatched scripts...I wanted to do things in a tidy and dynamic way that most I've seen don't.

 - Highly customisable via config.lua
+  - Locations are easily changeable/removable

 - Customisable points for mining
-  - Add a Location for an ore to the config and it will use this location for both bt-target and a prop
+  - Add a Location for an ore to the config and it will use this location for both qb-target and a prop
   - Can place them anywhere, doesn't have to be just one mining location
   - I opted for a drilling animation as opposed to the pickaxe swinging